Table of Contents

 General information on thyroid cancer

-Thyroid cancer usually presents as a painless lump in the neck and is usually asymptomatic unless they are left for a significant amount of time.
+Thyroid cancer usually presents as a painless lump in the neck.
+It is usually asymptomatic, unless it’s left for a significant amount of time.
 It may be felt by the patient or found on examination by the doctor.
-Biopsy—confirmed thyroid cancer is usually removed surgically to prevent any further progression and metastasis.
+Biopsy-confirmed thyroid cancer is usually removed surgically to prevent any further progression and metastasis.
 If the cancer is confirmed to the thyroid, this is a curative operation.
-Once the cancer has spread, treatment becomes more difficult and the prognosis is worse.
+Once the cancer spreads, treatment becomes more difficult, and the prognosis is worse.

 Epidemiology of Thyroid Cancer